The jewellery as a sculpture.

 Fascinated by art, she decided to change.
 She moved to Italy and, following her passion, began her career as a jeweller.

-In Florence she attended the goldsmith school "Le Arti Orafe" where she learnt traditional and contemporary goldsmithing techniques, an applied art that became her instrument of expression.
+In Florence, she attended the “Le Arti Orafe” goldsmith school for three years, where she learned traditional and contemporary goldsmithing techniques and obtained her Goldsmith Diploma.

-This was followed by years of work as an apprentice to various jewellers and in various jewellery workshops in Florence and other Italian cities.
+This was followed by years of work as an apprentice to various jewelers and in several jewelry workshops in Florence and other Italian cities.

-To find and give voice to a personal language, in 2007, still living and working in Italy, she creates her own brand AIESTANKONA and takes on the responsibility of creating a company.
+In order to find and give voice to a personal language, in 2007, while still living and working in Italy, she created her own brand, AIESTANKONA, and tooke on the responsibility of setting up a company.
+Goldsmithing became her instrument of artistic expression.

-I agree with what Virginia Woolf wrote when she explains what it is like to immerse oneself in the daily work.
+What it is like to immerse oneself in the daily creative work.

 THE WAVES.
 VIRGINIA WOOLF.